How to make AI in Python

 None

-• The final layer uses a softmax activation to output a probability for each of the three possible classes.
+• The final layer uses a softmax activation to convert the output into class probabilities.

 Implementing machine learning with PyTorch